Category Archives: Residential Roofing

 But that’s not the case with sloped roofs.
 In general, roofing tiles on a sloped roof can afford to be porous.
 As a result, it’s not necessarily detrimental to the structural integrity or weatherproofing of the roof.

-Another reason tiled roofs leak is from a bad installation.
-To provide full coverage, the tiles must be carefully overlapped.
 Ridge caps also need to be installed carefully to protect the vulnerable point of the roof where the two slopes meet at the apex.

 Final Thoughts on Sealing a Tile Roof

 In most cases, sealing a tile roof is not worth the investment.
-Instead, you should have your roof inspected by a professional once a year to ensure you don’t have any tiles that need to be replaced.
+Instead, you should have your roof inspected by a professional once a year to ensure that no tiles need to be replaced.

 In most cases, roofing tiles will provide enough weatherproofing on their own.
 However, if you live in a frigid region of the country, you may want to consider sealing roof tiles to prevent freezing and breaking.

 20 Common Roofing Mistakes Made by Substandard Contractors